Sela-Omer/Sela-Omer/README.md

-# Hi, I'm Omer Sela 👋
+# Omer Sela
 **Applied Scientist @ Amazon Prime Video Sports | MS in Computer Science @ Tel Aviv University**

-I work on AI and Computer Vision, with a focus on 3D reconstruction and spatiotemporal modeling.
+Researching AI and Computer Vision, with a focus on 3D reconstruction and spatiotemporal modeling.

 ---